-The Chambers of Simon Davenport QC & Jeffrey Golden at 3 Hare Court (herein “3 Hare Court”), is a barrister’s chambers providing legal services and advocacy.
-Chambers is comprised of individual self-employed barristers (known as “members”) who share central resources and staffing.
+The Chambers of Simon Davenport QC & Jeffrey Golden at 3 Hare Court (herein “3 Hare Court”), is a Barrister’s Chambers providing legal services and advocacy.
+Chambers is comprised of individual self-employed members who share central resources and staffing.
 3 Hare Court is registered with the Information Commissioner’s Office by the registration of Simon Davenport QC & Jeffrey Golden under no. ZA699994.
-Individual barristers have their own ICO registrations and privacy policies.
-Our registered address is 3, Hare Court, Temple, London EC4Y 7BJ and our Data Protection Lead is Guy Mitchell who can be contacted at firstname.lastname@example.org.
+Individual members and pupil barristers have their own ICO registrations and privacy policies.
+Our registered address is 3, Hare Court, Temple, London EC4Y 7BJ and our Data Protection Lead can be contacted at email@example.com.

 This policy explains when and why we collect personal information, the information we collect about you, how we use it, the conditions under which we may disclose it to others and how we keep it securely.
 We are committed to protecting and respecting your privacy.
 We want you to know that when you use our organisation you can trust us with your information.
 We are determined to do nothing that would infringe your rights or undermine your trust.

 3 Hare Court acknowledges its obligations as a data controller and data processor.